 The Olympic Peninsula

 The Olympic Peninsula is protected because of its vast biodiversity- on land and in the sea.
 It is home to almost 30 different marine mammal species and it is one of the most productive fish growing habitats in the world.
 It is different from both the California and Oregon coasts, which make up the rest of the West Coast of the US.

 Here is a look at what a West Coast Road Trip looks like!

 Firstly, there is no development here whatsoever- the beaches are wild.
 There is no swimming on the beaches due to massive pieces of driftwood that come in with storms, and it is common to see seals in the sand.

 Second of all, there is limited access.
 The entire Olympic Peninsula has only one or two main roads that run through it, making it even more remote than Oregon’s quiet coast.
 The Olympic Coast is associated with massive colorful starfish, and I have heard first hand from divers that these are some of the world’s most interesting dive spots.

 There is no doubt that protecting an area makes a difference.
 To truly appreciate what a healthy ocean looks like you have to see it for yourself.
+Ocean conservation for travelers involves experiencing the sights, sounds and feelings that these wild places can provide you with.
 There are Marine Protected Areas all over the world!

 Experience the ocean